 The paper provides six KPIs that were used to measure project management performance efficiency and evaluate the performance of contractors in Egypt.
 The results confirm that using KPIs are essential because they assist construction companies in recognizing their strengths and weaknesses and carry out unremitting enhancement and improvement.
 The research methodology is applicable in other countries with some modifications.

-(PM-3259) Introduce Safety Measures in Earlier Phases of the Project Life Cycle to Increase Success of Project
+(PM-3259) Improving Project Success by Introducing Safety Measures Early in the Project Life Cycle

 Accurate planning is key to the success of any project.
 Safety incidents are one important consideration that impact planning and schedule performance.
 It is thus essential that safety measures be introduced in the early phases of the project life cycle.
 This article presents the results of the first phase of a broader project to develop a model for introducing safety measures early in the feasibility phase with the goal of improving project planning performance.
 The findings are based on a literature review and a quantitative approach using the in-house databank of a Canadian energy company.
 The results of this first phase of the broader study show that project success improves when safety measures are introduced in the planning phase.
 The measures introduced must be designed to reduce incidents that occur most often with the particular type of project concerned.
 When building power transmission lines, measures are required to address negative patterns with respect to the following: cabling work, work conditions (such as working at heights and live-line work), particular days of the week and weather conditions.